looker-open-source/actions/src/actions/amazon/README.md

 # AWS S3, EC2
 ## Write data files to an S3 bucket or Stop an EC2 instance.

-The Amazon S3 integrations enables you to send and store a data file on S3 via the Amazon S3 API.
-The Amazon EC2 Stop Instance integration allows you to stop an EC2 (from a dimension tagged with `aws_resource_id` in LookML) via the Amazon EC2 API.
+The Amazon S3 actions enables you to send and store a data file on S3 via the Amazon S3 API.
+The Amazon EC2 Stop Instance action allows you to stop an EC2 (from a dimension tagged with `aws_resource_id` in LookML) via the Amazon EC2 API.

 1. Existing User
 1. New Programmatic User